gtd/tm_syntax_highlighting/README.md

 # TmSyntaxHighlighting

+## Important Version 2.0 Notes

+This fork of the original tm_syntax_highlithing gem was created for ruby 1.9 compatibility at a time when the `ultraviolet` gem did not support it.
+This was done with the `spox-ultraviolet` fork, however this fork did not support ruby 1.9.3.
+The original `ultraviolet` gem has since released a 1.0.0 version that *does* support 1.9.3, and ostensibly 1.8.7 as well (though I have no plans to test that).

+**Important: Make sure you don't have spox-ultraviolet installed or it may supercede the regular ultraviolet and break Ruby 1.9.3**

+So the 2.0 version of this gem should have greatly improved compatibility, but note that the underlying libraries introduced new lang identifiers, so for instance, 'ruby' must be specified as 'source.ruby'.
+If you're using this plugin you wall want to audit your lang strings for correctness.

 ## Gems, Generators and Versions

-TextMate theme based highlighting for Ruby 1.9.2 and Rails 3.
+TextMate theme based highlighting for Rails 3.

 This plugin was originally written by Arya Asemanfar.
-Rails 3 generator and 1.9.2 compatibility by Gabe da Silveira.
+Rails 3 generator and 1.9.x compatibility by Gabe da Silveira.

-I namespaced it as dasil003-tm_syntax_highlighting to avoid interference with the original. **This version is incompatible with Ruby 1.8.x**
+I namespaced it as dasil003-tm_syntax_highlighting to avoid interference with the original.

 ## Installation

-You may remember the setup for this plugin being complicated.
-Well that was in Ruby 1.8 land.
-Ruby 1.9 has oniguruma built-in and thus everything becomes much less painful:
+On Ruby 1.9 you simply install the gem:

     $ gem install dasil003-tm_syntax_highlighting

-which will also install `spox-ultraviolet`, the covertly 1.9 compatible version of ultraviolet.
+On Ruby 1.8 you will need to install Oniguruma (http://www.geocities.jp/kosako3/oniguruma/).
+I haven't actually tested this gem under Oniguruma, but `ultraviolet` claims support, so I will too.
+If there is a problem in 1.8, please feel free to submit a patch.